GUIDE 2025

 What is Version Control?

-Version control is often applied to the key documents such as policies, procedures, and strategic plans, particularly when these documents are reviewed and updated on a regular basis and it is essential to know which version is currently in force, or which version was in force, at a particular point in time
+Organizations often apply version control to key documents such as policies, procedures, and strategic plans to ensure they know which version is currently in force or was in force at a particular point in time.

 A Sample Document Control Numbering System

-The fourth part of the document number could indicate the type of document; for example, the SOP for the standard operating procedure or POL for policy.
+The fourth part of the document number could indicate the type of document; for example, SOP for the standard operating procedure or POL for policy.

-The fifth part of the document number could indicate the process level.
-For example, AP for accounts payable or AR for accounts receivable.
+The fifth part of the document number could indicate the process level, for example, AP for accounts payable or AR for accounts receivable.

-The final part of the document number could indicate the document version and use a revision number such as V1 for the first version, V2 for the second version, and so on.
+The final part of the document number could indicate the document version and use a revision number, such as V1 for the first version, V2 for the second version, and so on.

-How to Setup Document Control Numbering?
+How to Set Up Document Control Numbering?

 Identify Your Requirements